 When the book opens the election has taken place and overnight everything has changed for America.
 Levithan alludes to difficult periods in the previous decades, a depression, a catastrophic war, and national unrest.
-Everything seems to change because of the election--in a positive manner--but then the governor of Kansas calls for a recount and everyone has to make a decision just where they stand, and what they are willing to do for what they believe in.
+Everything seems to change because of the election—in a positive manner—but then the governor of Kansas calls for a recount and everyone has to make a decision just where they stand, and what they are willing to do for what they believe in.

 Pretty heady stuff for a high school student.

 Jimmy is completely and determinedly committed to the cause, but Duncan is not so sure.
-He hangs in there though, trying to be the guy that Jimmy seems to want him to be--or that he thinks he needs to be in order to keep his boyfriend.
-There are all kinds of confusing feelings here--thoughts about what you should do to make your parents happy as opposed to making your boyfriend happy--and then there's the whole pressure of standing up for what you believe in.
+He hangs in there though, trying to be the guy that Jimmy seems to want him to be—or that he thinks he needs to be in order to keep his boyfriend.
+There are all kinds of confusing feelings here—thoughts about what you should do to make your parents happy as opposed to making your boyfriend happy—and then there's the whole pressure of standing up for what you believe in.
 That wondering about if you have what it takes to be the kind of person you always wanted to be is what makes this romance much more complex than most.
 It brings Wide Awake to a higher level and gives Duncan and Jimmy's struggles a deeper resonance than readers will expect.

 Sometimes the defining moment of a romance arrives when you aren't even thinking about it.
 As Levithan shows so well, loving someone else makes that person part and parcel of every decision you make.
-That's hard enough to deal with when you are thirty (or forty or fifty), but in high school it is usually impossible.
+That's hard enough to deal with when you are thirty (or 40 or 50), but in high school it is usually impossible.
 I was pulling for Jimmy and Duncan though; two teenagers who care this much about the presidency deserve to be together; they deserve all the happy endings in the world.